psychemedia/pentrich-uprising/resources/184_thornbury_battel_wager.md

 Lord Ellenborough: It is the law of England, Mr. Clarke; we must not call it murder.

 Mr. Clarke: I may have used too strong an expression, my lord, in saying murdering the brother; but, at all events, it is no less than killing.
-1 apprehend, however, that the course' lo be taken is in a great measure discretionary; and it will be for the court to determine, under all the circumstances, whether they will permit a battle to be waged in this case or not.
+I apprehend, however, that the course' lo be taken is in a great measure discretionary; and it will be for the court to determine, under all the circumstances, whether they will permit a battle to be waged in this case or not.

 Mr. Clarke then put in a counter-plea that the applicant